 Map

-The map method iterates over the collection and passes each value to the given callback, replacing each value with the returned result from the callback:
+The map method goes through each item in the collection and passes it to the given callback.
+It then replaces each item with the result returned by the callback.

 return $item * 2;